-The new GS1 coupon application identifier 8112 was created to provide the coupon industry with a retailer agnostic digital coupon format.
-The AI (8112) was particularly needed to identify digital offer within the retailer invoicing file, distinguishing offers between paper and digital formats.
-As the AI (8112) coupon offer process was developed, several other major benefits emerged including enhanced security through serialization and separation of data, enhanced product validation, more automated adjudication by removing cashier intervention options/ 992 offer capabilities.
+The new GS1 coupon application identifier 8112 was created to provide the coupon industry with a retailer-agnostic digital coupon format.
+As the AI (8112) coupon offer process was developed, several other major benefits emerged including enhanced security through serialization and separation of data, paper and e-comm compatibility, enhanced product validation, and more automated adjudication by removing cashier intervention options/ 992 offer capabilities.

 - Brand receive AI (8112) data set: a base AI (8112) data string with additional required/ optional offer data

-- Brand/ Authorized partner create Master Offer File, MOF, with offer data in Universal Positive Offer File.
+- Brand/ Authorized partner create Master Offer File, MOF, with offer data in The Coupon Bureau's centralized database.

 - Serialized data string is presented by consumer at Point-of-sale (POS).

-- POS calls out to Universal Positive Offer File via API connection to check offer status.
+- POS calls out to centralized database via API connection to check offer status.

-- If serialized AI (8112) data string is valid and unused, Universal Positive Offer File will send the purchase requirements to POS to validate against basket data.
+- If serialized AI (8112) data string is valid and unused, purchase requirements are sent back to POS to validate against basket data.

 Coupon processing changes